 Ground Floor Area.
 The area of a building in square feet, as measured in a horizontal plane at the ground floor level within its largest outside dimensions, exclusive of open porches, breeze-ways, terraces, garages and exterior or interior stairways.

 Group Home.
-A housing unit classified further as one of the following:

-Group Home, Class I. A facility providing twenty four (24) hour care in a protected living arrangement for not more than fifteen (15) residents.
-This classification includes foster homes, homes for the physically and intellectually disabled, homes for the developmentally disabled, congregate living facilities for persons sixty (60) years of age and older, and maternity homes.

-Group Home, Class II.
-A facility providing twenty four (24) hour care in a protected living arrangement for not more than fifteen (15) residents.
-This classification includes homes for juvenile delinquents, halfway houses providing residence in lieu of institutional sentencing, halfway houses providing residence to those needing correctional and mental institutionalization.
-This classification also includes emergency shelter during crisis intervention for not more than fifteen (15) victims of crime, abuse, or neglect, and residential rehabilitation for alcohol and chemical dependence for fifteen (15) or fewer individuals.
+A residential facility for 2 or more individuals meeting the definition of a handicapped person under the Federal Fair Housing Act and court decisions interpreting that act.
+This definition includes Community residential facilities for persons with developmental disabilities (as defined by IC 12-7-2-61) as licensed by the Division of Disability and Rehabilitative Services – Bureau of Developmental Disabilities Services, per 460 IAC 9-2.
+This definition includes residential living facilities for persons with psychiatric disorders or addictions as licensed by the Division of Mental Health and Addiction, per 440 IAC 7.5.
+For purposes of this definition, the term handicapped does not include persons currently using or addicted to alcohol or controlled substances who are not in a recognized recovery program, nor does it include half-way houses for individuals in the criminal justice system, or diversion centers.

 Guest Room.
 A guest room is any room offered or used to provide sleeping accommodations to guests.
 For example, a guest room may be a bedroom, or any other room equipped with a bed, sofa, futon, cot, mattress, or sleeping pallet.